 No matter your stance, it is important to understand that music truly is something that lives not just within, but way beyond the contraints of our own physical limits.
 And while creating it may be impossible to do outside of the context of who we are in this world, we should honor something that is so powerful and catalytic, that touches so deep within us enough to spark revolutionary change; even being powerful enough for some to be able to simply escape from the burdens of life all together.

 It is undeniable that our times demand action, and to sit back in many ways only makes us complicit to whatever consequences may lie ahead.
 Even if political or spiritual reform is not something that we feel our music should participate in as individual artists, shunning another by believing they are somehow lowering their standards as people and creators by attempting to use their talent and popularity to help bring about some form of change in this world, might not necessarily be the most prudent approach.
 In the end, we are all people who yearn to see a better future for all our fellow brethren.
-As the great Pink Floyd song "The Division Bell" states: "United We Stand, Divided We Fall!".
+As the great Pink Floyd song "Hey You" states: "Together We Stand, Divided We Fall!".

 - Underground Resistance website